 - Select from the following optional items:

-- Color Space.
-You can choose from 3 color spaces for output. sRGB is the narrowest color gamut, but most compatible with the web, Adobe RGB is a common color space used in computer graphics and many software applications.
-ProPhoto RGB is the widest gamut and supports the broadest range of colors.
+- Color space – You can choose from 3 color spaces for output. sRGB is the narrowest color gamut, but most compatible with the web.
+Adobe RGB is a common color space used in computer graphics and many software applications.
+ProPhoto RGB provides the widest gamut and supports the broadest range of colors.
 ProPhoto RGB is the only color space that can contain all the colors captured in a raw format photo.